epam/edp-install/docs/user-guide/add-application.md

   !!! note
       In order to use the Import strategy, make sure to adjust it by following the [Adjust Import Strategy](../operator-guide/import-strategy.md) page.
+      The Import strategy is not applicable for Gerrit.

 2. In the **Git Repository URL** field, specify the link to the repository that is to be cloned.
   If the Import strategy is selected, specify the following fields: